What is the Long-Term programme?

 You can opt to live independently or at a project if you prefer, although this can limit your project choice as not every project can provide accommodation.

+Our Supportive Long-Term Programme means quality training and supportive comes as standard.
 We work closely with our ICYE partners around the world to help you prepare for your placement, to support you whilst you’re there and when you return.
-The following training is included in our long-term programme:

-Volunteers will receive a 3 day pre-departure camp designed to help prepare them for everything they may encounter whilst volunteering abroad, with specific advice and guidance given in relation to the country they will be volunteering in.
-The training also covers important topics such as inter-cultural awareness, the rights and responsibilities of a volunteer, conflict resolution and the support offered in case of a problem and ways to stay involved with ICYE UK on their return.
-This is combined with the training camp we hold for our international volunteers who are at the end of their 12 month placement in the UK.
-This gives volunteers the opportunity to meet people from the country they will be volunteering in, even before they leave the UK.
+You will receive a 3 day pre-departure camp designed to help prepare them for everything they may encounter whilst volunteering abroad, with specific advice and guidance given in relation to the country they will be volunteering in.
+The training also covers important topics such as inter-cultural awareness, the rights and responsibilities of a volunteer, conflict resolution and the support offered in case of a problem.

-The last official meeting for all long-term volunteers is the final-evaluation training camp, where they will discuss their experiences and prepare to return home – which is often the hardest part!
+The last official meeting for all long-term volunteers is the Final Evaluation camp, helping you prepare to return home – which is often the hardest part!

-Upon return home, volunteers will be invited to a training day to consolidate all the new skills they have developed and to also share their stories and experiences with their fellow volunteers.
+You’ll be invited to a group training day to consolidate all the new skills you will have developed and to share stories and experiences with fellow volunteers.
 We often have an external facilitator come in to help volunteers with CV writing and interview techniques too.